I have a confession to make. Until 2018 and the age of 31, I wanted nothing to do with our finances.

 I wanted nothing to do with our finances because I felt conflicted and guilty about having and making money.
-I’ve spent the vast majority of my time working in nonprofit organizations related to various causes – education reform, poverty alleviation, and economic empowerment.
+I’ve spent the vast majority of my life (until 2021) working in nonprofit organizations focused on causes to make the world a better place: education reform, poverty alleviation, and economic empowerment.

 I knew we were extremely well off compared to the people my organizations worked with, and I didn’t know what to do with that cognitive dissonance.
 If you want to read more about how I worked through this, I’ll point you to an earlier post “Why I Wanted to Be Poor: Debunking the Scarcity Mindset.”

 Early in our careers, when we first started managing our money, we kept a strict traditional budget with distinct categories.
-At the time, we didn’t make very much money and lived in a high cost of living area, so this was necessary.
+At the time, we made very low incomes and lived in a high cost of living area, so this was necessary.

 After 5 years of career and income growth, we began to save quite a bit more money.
-Corey deemed it wasn’t worth keeping such a strict budget.
-Around this time, he heard about the anti-budget from Paula Pant on Afford Anything.
+We no longer felt like it was necessary to keep such a strict budget.
+Around this time, Corey heard about the anti-budget from Paula Pant on Afford Anything.

 According to Paula, there are 3 easy steps to the anti-budget: